 Today Jo shares quotes and insights to things that really matter in her practice (from the NHS to higher performance sport) and things we can all learn from.

-If you like this and would like weekly insights straight to your inbox, be sure to sign up to my newsletter.
+If you like this and would like weekly insights straight to your inbox, be sure to sign up for my newsletter.

 During Covid I was redeployed to work in the psychological first aid service for NHS staff working on the frontline.
 We essentially provided a safe space where people could unload and get support after a stressful day, and where necessary signpost other resources.